-Why expand to the South Korea?
+Why expand into South Korea?

 What is the state of innovation?

-What is the good thing about South Korea?
+What are the advantages of South Korea?

 What opportunities does Seoul offer?

-…and what are the challenges?
+And what are the challenges?